Ayo1a/Final-research-project/Files Structure.md

 7. **`images/`**
    - **Description**: A folder that stores all visual assets, such as heatmaps of adjacency matrices, degree matrices, Laplacian matrices, and spectral gap distributions.

-8.**`More graphs from the simulation`**
+8. **`More graphs from the simulation`**
    - This file contains additional visualizations of graphs generated during the simulation.

+9. **`Expander-Mixing Lemma.md`**
+   - This file provides a detailed explanation of the Expander-Mixing Lemma, its relevance to the project, and how it supports the analysis of IIM graphs as models of real-world networks.

+10. **`Results of Laplacian Matrices.md`**
+      - This file contains explanations and visualizations of the Laplacian matrix calculations, including how they are derived from the graph's adjacency and degree matrices.

+11. **`More graphs from the simulation`**
+      - This file presents the concept of a hybrid model inspired by the IIM and Barabási–Albert models.
+It discusses how the model integrates features like heavy-tail degree distributions and small-world properties to             enhance the representation of social networks.

 ---